Chabacano metro station: Landmarks, cultural events and popular culture

-The station includes an Internet café, an information desk, a cultural showcase, a private library, and a mural titled Civilización y Cultura (English: "Culture and Civilization") by Portuguese artist José de Guimarães.
-Created on a 120 m2 ceramic surface, the mural is divided into two parts and located on Line 9.
+The station includes an Internet café, an information desk, a cultural display, a private library, and a mural titled Civilización y Cultura (English: "Culture and Civilization") by Portuguese artist José de Guimarães.
+Created on a 120 m2 ceramic surface, the mural is divided into two sections and is located on Line 9.
 Inaugurated on 6 November 1996, it features elements from the pre-Hispanic cultures of Mesoamerica.
 According to de Guimarães, "two fundamental archetypes have prevailed throughout the centuries [in pre-Hispanic culture in Mexico]: the serpent as a symbol of water-life and the jaguar as a symbol of earth-fertility.
 Without these two important elements for man, history would not take place".

-Due to its size, Chabacano metro station hosts cultural programs in its lobby.
-Trans-X, Ji-Hae Park or the Orquesta Sinfónica de Yucatán.
+Due to its size, Chabacano metro station has held cultural programs in its lobby.
+The station has hosted mini-concerts featuring musicians such as Trans-X, Ji-Hae Park, and the Orquesta Sinfónica de Yucatán.

 Scenes from the 1990 film Total Recall were filmed at the station at night.
-Starring Arnold Schwarzenegger and set in the year 2084, the film depicts a future where humanity has colonized Mars.
+Starring Arnold Schwarzenegger and set in the year 2084.
+The film depicts a future in which humanity has colonized Mars.
 In one scene on Earth, Douglas Quaid, a secret agent with erased memories, escapes from attackers by entering a subway station and leaping through the window of an outbound train.
-During filming, Schwarzenegger accidentally cut his wrist because the film crew did not explode the window on time.
-To transform the station for the scene, the film crew painted the walls and a train in cement gray, covered the signage, and added monitors throughout the station.
+During filming, Schwarzenegger accidentally cut his wrist when the crew failed to detonate the window on time.
+To transform the building for the scene, the film crew painted the walls and a train in cement gray, covered the signage, and added monitors throughout the station.
+Mexican composer Javier Álvarez named one of his compositions after the metro station.
+It was played live by the Cuarteto Latinoamericano at the station during an exhibition in September 1991.

-By 2020, the station and its surrounding area had become a popular spot for buying and selling used and vintage clothing, especially on weekends.
+By 2020, the station and its surrounding area had become a popular location for buying and selling used and vintage clothing, particularly on weekends.